I3auke/GCDassignment/README.md

-the script assumes the relevant files, are downloaded and extracted in the current working directory
+the script assumes the relevant files are downloaded and extracted in the current working directory

 run the script and the output-file will be placed in the current working directory